How To Bet On The Championship

 Most bookmakers also offer each-way odds on title winners, up to third place, though usually this is at a quarter of the original odds.
 Betting each-way is a better idea and better value if you're wanting to place your stake on a side who are not favourites and have odds of at least 11.0.

-Odds to win The Championship vary between bookmakers, so it's a good idea to use an odds comparison site such as Smartbets to ensure you're taking the best odds available.
+Odds to win The Championship vary between bookmakers, so it's a good idea to use an odds comparison site to ensure you're taking the best odds available.

 Odds on Championship Title Winners are usually quite long due to the league being one of the most difficult leagues to predict.
 It is also definitely advantageous to keep up to date with the latest results and team news when you have placed or are contemplating placing a bet on title winners.